sternix/lib/README.md

 # lib
-go syscalls that not include in std lib
+FreeBSD syscalls that does not include in the go syscall package